pyrddlgym-project/pyRDDLGym/docs/jax.rst

         - Gumbel-Softmax `[4] <https://arxiv.org/pdf/1611.01144>`_

-Other Techniques
+Parameter-Exploring Policy Gradient
 ^^^^^^^^^^^^^^^^^^^

 Since version 2.0, JaxPlan runs a parallel instance of `parameter-exploring policy gradients (PGPE) <https://link.springer.com/chapter/10.1007/978-3-319-09903-3_13>`_.
-In some cases, this allows JaxPlan to continue making progress when the model relaxations are poor.
+In some cases, this allows JaxPlan to continue making progress when the model relaxations are poor or the gradient descent optimizer otherwise fails to make progress.
 It can be configured as follows:

 .. code-block:: shell